The Silent Invasion (comics)

-The Silent Invasion was an American series of black and white comic books written by Larry Hancock and drawn by Michael Cherkas.
+The Silent Invasion is a series of black and white graphic novels written by Larry Hancock and drawn by Michael Cherkas, both of whom live in Toronto.

-The story was set in the early 1950s and combined McCarthy-era Cold War-type paranoia with flying saucers and alien abductions.
-It followed the adventures of Matt Sinkage, newspaper reporter and main character as he tries to solve the conspiracy and the powerful people trying to stop him.
+The story is set in the early 1950s and combines McCarthy-era Cold War-type paranoia with flying saucers and alien abductions.
+It follows the adventures of newspaper reporter Matt Sinkage as he tries to solve the conspiracy and the powerful people trying to stop him.

-First series was 12-issue series published by Renegade Press between 1986 and 1988.
+The first series consisted of twelve issues published by Renegade Press between 1986 and 1988.

-Reprints were printed in the 1980s (sorted by date):
+Reprints were published in the 1980s (sorted by date):